Quantum Monte Carlo study of low-dimensional Fermi fluids of dipolar atoms: Softened dipolar interaction results

 The use of a softening parameter ($r_0>0$) results in faster DMC calculations due to the local energies becoming finite at coalescence points.
 The energies per atom of paramagnetic and ferromagnetic fluids are summarized in Table~\ref{tab:softened_dipoles:energies}.

 Considering the $1/r^3$ form the softened interaction takes between dipoles at long range, in the low density (large $r_{\rm s}$) limit, the interaction energy will become negligible, resulting in a decay of $E \propto 1 / r_{\rm s}^2$.
 At high density both the kinetic energy and the interaction energy (see Appendix~\ref{app:qmc:hartree_energy}) go as $1/r_{\rm s}^2$.
-As seen in Fig.~\ref{fig:softened_dipoles:fit}, the energy per atom does indeed go as $E \propto 1 / r_{\rm s}^2$ at both high and low densities.
+As seen in Fig.~\ref{fig:softened_dipoles:fit}, the energy per atom does indeed go as $E \propto 1 / r_{\rm s}^2$ at both high and low densities, as better visualised by the logarithmic gradient $D$ plotted in the inset, representing the exponent of the decay in $E \propto r_{\rm s}^D$.
 To fit to the data found in Table~\ref{tab:softened_dipoles:energies}, the following Pad{\'e}-like function was used:

 where $\{a_i\}$ and $b_0$ are fitting parameters. $p$ is 2 for a paramagnetic fluid and 1 for a ferromagnetic fluid, and fixes the low-density asymptote to the kinetic energy given in Appendix~\ref{app:qmc:hartree-fock:kinetic}.